airport-battle/airport-battle.github.io/index.md

 ## Welcome to Airport Battle (alpha)

 Do you have what it takes to handle a lot traffic?
 Try it out.
-Aiport bottle let's you manage an airport as an ATC (air traffic controller)
+Aiport battle let's you manage an airport as an ATC (air traffic controller)

 ## Current Stage
 Game is currently in alpha stage and under heavy development.